 Supplies for a Drink Coaster Makeover Project

-I started by sanding them all down to get the years of crud off them and to rough up the finish so it would take the paint better.
+To give this retro set a coastal vibe I started by sanding them all down to get the years of crud off and to rough up the finish so it would take the paint better.
 Sanding without taking off all the finish is called “giving it tooth.”
 I’m not sure where that expression came from, maybe it helps the paint bite the wood?
 Who knows 🙂

 The sander you see in this picture I got at the same store for $0.25 (half off, remember).
 Sometimes you just need a handy little sander that doesn’t bend.
 I wanted to try it out and I like it much better than wrapping the sandpaper around a block of wood.

 Once they’re all sanded wipe them down with a damp cloth and let them dry before painting.
 I carefully sanded around the knobs so they’d take the paint well also.

 Before you start painting use a thin length of painter’s tape to protect the cork.
 Mine were dark around the edges from years of use and I was pleased that when I pulled off the tape it also removed some of that dirt? grime? soda? not sure but I’m glad it’s gone.